Semicollared hawk: Colombia

 The semicollared hawk is seen (although rarely) in the 600-1800m range in wet and humid forests, but seen more often in the Pacific slope in Antioquia, Valle, and Cauca, in the central Andes in Tolima and Cauca, in the eastern Andes in Norte de Santander, Santa Marta Mountains, and on the eastern slope of the eastern Andes in western Meta.

 Ecuador

 They are highly unlikely to live within the subtropical areas on the slopes of the Andes.
-Recorded from around 1,500-2,200 m, the semicollared hawk is only situated in western Napo and Zamora-Chinchipe on the eastern slope and Pichincha on the western slope.
+Recorded from around 1,500 to 2,200 m, the semicollared hawk is only situated in western Napo and Zamora-Chinchipe on the eastern slope and Pichincha on the western slope.
 One has been spotted in Otanga, in northwestern Ecuador, at 1,900 m.
 This is neighboring the Mindo-Tandayapa area, where most other records of semi collared hawks have occurred.

 Venezuela

-Between 1,300-1,800 m in the humid montane forests in the Andes of Táchira, northwest Barinas, and Mérida, there have only been two claims of spotting this species.
+Between 1,300 and 1,800 m in the humid montane forests in the Andes of Táchira, northwest Barinas, and Mérida, there have only been two claims of spotting this species.
 The semicollared hawk is extremely scarce in this region.